cfragiadakis/Applied-Machine-Learning-AUEB/README.md

 ## Dependencies

-You can install the dependencies of the project using [Poetry](https://python-poetry.org/):
+To install the dependencies of the project using [Poetry](https://python-poetry.org/):

 ```
 poetry install